-Our second preclinical program is focused on developing a novel, potent analog of an earlier approved 2,3-benzodiazepine for the potential treatment of GAD.
+Our second preclinical program is focused on developing a novel, potent analog of earlier generations of non-sedating atypical 2,3-benzodiazepines, some of which were clinically validated for the treatment of anxiety disorders and fatigue, among other indications.
 The aim of our program is to develop a rapidly acting, non-sedating, non-addictive anxiolytic that does not impair motor or cognitive performance, does not have any adverse drug-drug interactions, and has the potential to be dosed once a day.
 We plan to nominate a clinical candidate for our GAD program in 2022.